Call Me by Your Name (film): Plot

 As the end of Oliver's stay approaches, Elio's parents, who appear aware of the bond between the two, recommend that he and Oliver visit Bergamo together before Oliver returns to the U.S. They spend three romantic days together.
 Heartbroken after Oliver's departure, Elio calls his mother to ask her to pick him up from the train station and take him home.
 Marzia is sympathetic to Elio's feelings and says she wants to remain friends.
 Elio's father, observing his unhappiness, tells him that the bond he had with Oliver was rare and that he envies Elio because he never had what Elio and Oliver had.
+He consoles Elio by advising him to keep his heart open for more joy and experiences rather than close himself off.

 During Hanukkah, Oliver calls Elio's family to tell them he is engaged to be married to a woman he has been intermittently dating for a few years.
-Elio calls Oliver by his name and Oliver responds with his; Oliver says he remembers "everything".
-After the call, Elio sits by the fireplace and stares into the flames, tearfully reflecting, as his parents and staff prepare dinner.
+Elio calls Oliver by his (Elio's) name and Oliver responds with his (Oliver's); Oliver says "[he] remember[s] everything".
+After the call, Elio sits by the fireplace and stares into the flames, tearfully reflecting as his parents and staff prepare dinner.